TOKYO Some Komon (fine-pattern Dyeing)

-Although the history of this craft can be traced back to the Muromachi period (1392-1573), it was not until the Edo period (1600-1868) that cloth of this type was produced in any quantity.
-Stencil-dyed cloths were especially used for the kamishimo, a piece of formal dress worn by the Daimyo.
-These regional feudal lords were required to reside in Edo for long periods and the resulting increase in demand for this cloth made Edo the center of its production.
-Originally, it was only the Daimyo and samurai classes who wore garments of this cloth.
+Although the history of this craft can be traced back to the Muromachi era (1392-1573), it was not until the Edo era (1600-1868) that cloth of this type was produced in quantities.
+Stencil-dyed cloths were used for the kamishimo, a piece of formal dress worn by daimyo, regional feudal lords who were required to reside in Edo for long periods.
+The resulting increase in demand for this cloth made Edo the center of its production.
+Originally, only daimyo and samurai classes wore garments of this cloth.

-By the middle of the 18th century, however, the merchant classes were coming into their own and developed a desire to dress finely.
-Gradually even the ordinary person was attracted to the delicate patterns and the craft developed immensely.
-Throughout the Edo period both men and women wore kimono of these delicately patterned stencil-dyed cloths but during the Meiji Period (1868-1912), they became used exclusively for women's kimonos.
+By the middle of the 18th century, however, the merchant classes were coming into their own and developed a desire to dress with more class.
+Gradually, even commoners were attracted to the delicate patterns as the craft continued to develop.
+Throughout the Edo era both men and women wore kimonos of this delicately patterned stencil-dyed fabric, but during the Meiji era (1868-1912), they became used exclusively for women's kimonos.

-The techniques of this craft were fostered over many generations and resulted in the creation of a stylish, tasteful cloth of extremely fine patterns with small repeats and with very simple coloring.
-The designs are cut by an experienced person with a sharp knife or special tools.
+The techniques of this craft were fostered over many generations and resulted in a stylish, tasteful fabric of extremely fine patterns with small repeats and very simple coloring.
+The designs are cut by an experienced artisan with a sharp knife or special tools.

-The Ise-katagami stencil used for fine-patterned dying is hand-carved by a master craftsman.
-Tokyo Some-komon, born of Japan’s long textile traditions, is unique for its intricate geometric patterns, and creating a refined, sophisticated impression despite using only a single color.
+The Ise Katagami stencil used for fine-patterned dying is hand-carved by a master craftsman.
+Tokyo Some-komon, born of Japan’s long textile traditions, is unique for its intricate geometric patterns, and creates a refined, sophisticated impression through just a single color.

 How to make

-High quality hand-made washi is layered and hardened with persimmon tannin, and then cut into a “ji-gami” (base paper).
-A small knife is then used to cut out a pattern and create the stencil.
-A white base cloth is then stretched upon a long board, over which the stencil is laid, which is then covered in a dye resistant starch.
-The cloth is then peeled from the board, and a large spatula is used to spread colored paste onto the stencil, and dye the cloth.
-To ensure the dye is absorbed, the cloth is steamed before the dye is allowed to dry.
-Finally, to remove any excess starch or dye, the cloth is carefully hand-washed in cold water.
+High quality hand-made washi is layered and hardened with persimmon tannin, and then cut into a ji-gami (base paper).
+A pattern is then cut out with a small knife to create the stencil.
+A white base fabric is stretched over a long board and then stencil is laid on top and covered in a dye resistant starch.
+The fabric is peeled from the board, and a large spatula is used to spread colored paste onto the stencil and dye the fabric.
+To ensure the dye is absorbed, the fabric is steamed before the dye is allowed to dry.
+Finally, to remove any excess starch or dye, the fabric is carefully hand-washed in cold water.